Language is extremely important to us all.

 Always talk about the positive not the deficit – a young person uses a wheelchair, they aren’t confined to one, nor are they wheelchair-bound.
 They have a disability, they don’t suffer from it.
 Their medical condition is a part of them, but it doesn’t define them.

-We talk about disabled young people because of the social model of disability, but we fully recognise some people prefer “young person with a disability” and in truth sometimes we write that too!
+We talk about disabled young people because of the social model of disability which recognises people are disabled by the society they live in not by any impairment they have.
+However we fully recognise some people prefer “young person with a disability” and in truth sometimes we write that too!
+Language is personal and we’ll always try to go with whatever an individual prefers.
 We don’t use the term ‘differently abled’ because we know many people find this patronising and it obscures the real barriers that disabled people still face.

 Similarly for young people with autism we recognise some prefer to be autistic people, others a person with ASD, others a person on the autistic spectrum.
 We’ll go with whatever they prefer as an individual.